 If I’m fixated on the gear I’m using and the equipment I do or don’t have with me, I’m probably not as focussed as I should be on creating.
 Thats why, for me, the perfect piece of gear is something you don’t have to think about at all.
 Something that adapts to you, your adventures, and your environment.

 Variations to this, or add-ons might include helmets, rope, a tent, hiking poles etc. This all really depends on the specific kind of shoot, and what I’m shooting.
+There are even sled loops where you can pull a winter sled behind you for longer expeditions.
+You’ll likely take advantage of the straps on the outside of your bag all the time.
+Whether it be skis, sleeping pads, an extra water bottle.

 What’s great about the Ajna camera bag is that I don’t have to have one bag just for climbing, another bag for snowshoeing, another one for backpacking, I can just change the way I load the straps gear straps and the bag just adapts to whatever it is I’m doing.